 Skid steer mulchers are great at performing in areas they're best suited for.
 Instead of one being better than the other, each style has its own advantages that will aid in some applications more than others.
 The more you know about your application and your desired end result, the easier it will be to choose a skid steer mulcher for your operation.

-If you’re interested in learning more about Virnig skid steer brush cutters and mulchers, get your copy of The Ultimate Guide to Skid Steer Brush Cutters.
+If you’re interested in learning more about Virnig skid steer brush cutters and mulchers, check out The Ultimate Guide to Skid Steer Brush Cutters.
 It’s full of helpful tips and information for getting the most out of a cutter.